Flexible Spending Accounts

 - Faculty: Half-time or more with an appointment of at least two semesters (as determined by the academic department)

-- Postdoctoral Scholars: Regularly scheduled to work at least 17.5 hours a week with at least a twelve-month appointment, have a Social Security number (or ITIN), and pay FICA taxes
+- Postdoctoral Scholars: Regularly scheduled to work at least 17.5 hours a week with at least a twelve-month appointment

 Health Care FSA

-Effective January 1, 2020, many Over-the-Counter (OTC) medications are eligible for reimbursement through your Health Care FSA.
-Due to the CARES Act, many OTC items no longer require a prescription, letter of medical necessity (LMN), or doctor’s directive.
+Many Over-the-Counter (OTC) medications are eligible for reimbursement through your Health Care FSA.
 You can use your EBPA debit card, or you can pay for the OTC medications out-of-pocket and submit receipts for reimbursement to EBPA.
-For more information please visit the FSAstore.com.
+More information is included on this list of FSA-Eligible Health Care Expenses.

-You may contribute an amount up to the annual limit set by the IRS:
+You may contribute an amount up to the annual limit set by the Internal Revenue Service (IRS):

 Minimums and Carryover Provision